gottacatchenall/thesis_proposal/README.md

 ![foo](./figures/ch2_fnr.png){#fig:fnr}

-The second major result is that we analytically show that the this simulated observation model, by assuming that there is no correlation between observing two species given that they interaction, actually underpredicts the realized false-negative interaction rate.
-We then demonstrate that this association exists in two empirical systems [@fig:posassoc].
+The second major result is that we analytically show that the this simulated observation model, by assuming that there is no association between observing two species given that they interact, actually under predicts the realized false-negative interaction rate.
+We then demonstrate that this positive association association exists in two empirical systems [@fig:posassoc].

 ![Demonstrates positive associations in co-occurrence](./figures/positiveassociations.png){#fig:posassoc}